irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 L3 DENSITY+EFIELD+SCPOT is derived from SOLO_L2_RPW-LFR-SURV-CWF-E alone, but
 only when its quality is deemed good enough using setting PROCESSING.L2_TO_L3.ZV_QUALITY_FLAG_MIN (=2 as of 2025-02-19).
+NOTE: This setting's value is *NOT* compared against the literal input SOLO_L2_RPW-LFR-SURV-CWF-E QUALITY_FLAG but a reconstructed value ignoring saturation (too complicated to describe here; see source code).

 Condition                                  | Action taken when condition applies
 --------------------------------------------------------------------------------